Pharmacotherapeutic group: Other antipsychotics. ATC code: N05AX13.

 Click on icon to see table/diagram/image

-Special Populations: Elderly (65 years of age and older): No dosage adjustment is recommended based on age alone.
-However, dose adjustment may be required because of age-related decreases in creatinine clearance (see Dosage & Administration and Renal impairment as follows).
+Special populations: Elderly (65 years of age and older): No dosage adjustment is recommended based on age alone.
+However, dose adjustment may be required because of age-related decreases in creatinine clearance (see Renal impairment as follows and Dosage & Administration).

-Renal impairment: INVEGA TRINZA has not been systematically studied in patients with renal impairment.
-The disposition of a single oral dose of a paliperidone 3 mg extended-release tablet was studied in subjects with varying degrees of renal function.
+Renal impairment: The dose of INVEGA SUSTENNA should be reduced in patients with mild renal impairment; INVEGA SUSTENNA is not recommended for use in patients with moderate or severe renal impairment (see Dosage & Administration).
+The disposition of a single oral dose paliperidone 3 mg extended-release tablet was studied in subjects with varying degrees of renal function.
 Elimination of paliperidone decreased with decreasing estimated creatinine clearance.
-Total clearance of paliperidone was reduced in subjects with impaired renal function by 32% on average in mild (CrCl=50 to < 80 mL/min), 64% in moderate (CrCl=30 to <50 mL/min), and 71% in severe (CrCl=10 to <30 mL/min) renal impairment, corresponding to an average increase in exposure (AUCinf) of 1.5, 2.6, and 4.8 fold, respectively, compared to healthy subjects.
-Based on a limited number of observations with INVEGA TRINZA in subjects with mild renal impairment and pharmacokinetic simulations, the initiation and maintenance dose of 1-month paliperidone palmitate injection should be reduced in patients with mild renal impairment.
-Subjects can be transitioned over to INVEGA TRINZA using the corresponding 3.5-multiple dose for mild renal impaired subjects.
-No additional dose reduction upon starting INVEGA TRINZA is necessary.
-(See Dosage & Administration).
+Total clearance of paliperidone was reduced in subjects with impaired renal function by 32% on average in mild (CrCl = 50 to < 80 mL/min), 64% in moderate (CrCl = 30 to < 50 mL/min), and 71% in severe (CrCl = 10 to < 30 mL/min) renal impairment, corresponding to an average increase in exposure (AUCinf) of 1.5, 2.6, and 4.8 fold, respectively, compared to healthy subjects.
+Based on a limited number of observations with INVEGA SUSTENNA in subjects with mild renal impairment and pharmacokinetic simulations, the recommended initiation of INVEGA SUSTENNA for patients with mild renal impairment is with a dose of 100 mg on treatment day 1 and 75 mg one week later, both administered in the deltoid muscle; thereafter, follow with monthly (every 4 weeks) injections of 50 mg in either the deltoid or gluteal muscle, adjusted within the range of 25 to 100 mg based on patient tolerability and/or efficacy (see Dosage & Administration).

-Race: Population pharmacokinetics analysis of data from studies with oral paliperidone revealed no evidence of race-related differences in the pharmacokinetics of paliperidone following INVEGA TRINZA administration.
+Race: Population pharmacokinetics analysis of data from studies with oral paliperidone revealed no evidence of race-related differences in the pharmacokinetics of paliperidone following INVEGA SUSTENNA administration.

 Gender: No clinically significant differences were observed between men and women.

-Toxicology: As with other drugs that antagonize dopamine D2 receptors, intramuscularly-injected paliperidone palmitate, as well as orally-dosed paliperidone, elevated serum prolactin levels in repeat-dose toxicity studies.
+Toxicology: Non-Clinical Information: As with other drugs that antagonize dopamine D2 receptors, intramuscularly-injected paliperidone palmitate, as well as orally-dosed paliperidone, elevated serum prolactin levels in repeat-dose toxicity studies.

 In a 40-week study in juvenile dogs treated with oral risperidone (which is extensively converted to paliperidone) at doses of 0.31, 1.25, and 5 mg/kg/day, sexual maturation was not adversely affected at 0.31 and 1.25 mg/kg/day.
 Long bone growth was not affected at 0.31 mg/kg/day; effects were observed at 1.25 and 5 mg/kg/day.

 Carcinogenicity: The carcinogenic potential of intramuscularly injected paliperidone palmitate was assessed in rats.
-There was a statistically significant increase in mammary gland adenocarcinomas in female rats at 10, 30 and 60 mg/kg/month, which are 0.2, 0.6, and 1.1 times the maximum recommended INVEGA TRINZA human dose of 525 mg on a mg/m2 body surface area basis.
-Male rats showed a statistically significant increase in mammary gland adenomas and carcinomas at 30 and 60 mg/kg/month which is 1.3 and 2.5 times the maximum recommended human 525 mg dose of INVEGA TRINZA on a mg/m2 basis.
+There was a statistically significant increase in mammary gland adenocarcinomas in female rats at 10, 30 and 60 mg /kg/month.
+Male rats showed a statistically significant increase in mammary gland adenomas and carcinomas at 30 and 60 mg /kg/month which is 1.2 and 2.2 times the exposure level at the maximum recommended human 150 mg dose of INVEGA SUSTENNA.

 The carcinogenic potential of oral paliperidone, an active metabolite of risperidone, was assessed based on studies with risperidone conducted in mice and rats.
 Risperidone was administered at doses up to 10 mg/kg/day for 18 months to mice and for 25 months to rats.
 There were statistically significant increases in pituitary gland adenomas, endocrine pancreas adenomas, and mammary gland adenocarcinomas.
 An increase in mammary, pituitary, and endocrine pancreas tumors has been found in rodents after chronic administration of other antipsychotic drugs and is considered to be mediated by prolonged dopamine D2 antagonism.
 The relevance of these tumor findings in rodents in terms of human risk is unknown.